jagger-harris/c-reservoir/README.md

 # Reservoir C Library

-Reservoir C Library is my very own C library that contains many useful data structures, safe file management, and so on.
+Reservoir C Library is a header only C library that contains many useful data structures, safe file management, and so on.
 It is written in C89, with minimal dependencies.
 The goal is to make C safe and easy to use.

 It is currently a work-in-progress.